 Confused about how to test your pool water?
-With a little bit of know-how, you'll be testing your pool like a pro.
-Let's take a look at the common elements we test and gain an understanding of the basic science involved.
+With a little bit of know-how, you'll be testing like an expert.
+Let's take a look at the common elements we examine and gain an understanding of what is involved in basic science.

 1) Total Alkalinity

 Total Alkalinity is a measurement of waters ability to neutralize an acid.

 When Total Alkalinity is balanced properly (100-120 PPM), your pool will be very resistant to pH influences from the outside world (rain water, debris, swimmers, and etc).

 Alkalinity too low: When Total Alkalinity is too low, your pH can jump all over the place.
 This is sometimes called "pH bounce", and it can make water balancing impossible!

 Alkalinity too high: When Alkalinity is too high, your pH will drift up to drastically high levels - and stay there!
 High TA will make your pH levels very stubborn and hard to control.

 Because of the direct relationship to pH, Total Alkalinity is always the first element you should test (and adjust!) when correcting your pool water.